-

 Description

-NIAS (Non-Intentionally Added Substances) refers to substances that are not intentionally added during the manufacturing of a material or object.
-They appear as by-products of chemical reactions, residual impurities, degradation products, or through the migration of compounds from recycled materials.
+NIAS (Non-Intentionally Added Substances) refer to substances not intentionally added during the manufacture of a material or object.
+They appear as by-products of chemical reactions, residual impurities, degradation products, or through migration of compounds from recycled materials.

-Their presence in materials, particularly those intended for food contact, raises major regulatory and health issues.
-The measurement of NIAS is therefore essential for characterizing and securing polymeric, plastic, or complex materials, and for demonstrating compliance with European regulations.
+Their presence in materials, particularly those intended for food contact, raises major regulatory and health concerns.
+Therefore, measuring NIAS is essential to characterize and ensure the safety of polymeric, plastic, or complex materials, and to demonstrate compliance with European regulations.

 Analytical methods

-NIAS analysis is based on non-targeted and targeted screening approaches, mainly by chromatography coupled with mass spectrometry:
+NIAS analysis relies on untargeted and targeted screening approaches, primarily using chromatography coupled with mass spectrometry:

-These techniques provide a comprehensive profile of the substances present in the material, even when they have not been intentionally added.
-They are often supplemented by a toxicological assessment based on the chemical structure of the detected compounds (TTC approach: Threshold of Toxicological Concern).
+These techniques allow for a complete profile of the substances present in the material, even when they were not intentionally added.
+They are often complemented by a toxicological assessment based on the chemical structure of the detected compounds (TTC approach: Threshold of Toxicological Concern).

 Affected matrices